sohnya/cloud-project/README.md

 - All configuration is in one place (easy to find especially for beginner)
 - Mistakes are easy to find and fix
 - Repetitive tasks become less error prone and boring

+Terraform connects to a google cloud account using a GCP service account key (file saved locally) that is then called in `main.tf`.
+For more details, see [here](https://learn.hashicorp.com/tutorials/terraform/google-cloud-platform-build?in=terraform/gcp-get-started).

 ### Project structure
 The desided project configuration had (almost) the same configuration for both sides, which is why a module `project` was created.
 The `project` module itself contains custom Terraform modules specific to our use case - `vm`, `webserver-vm` and `vpn`.
 In order to clean up the `main.tf` file, I also chose to move the firewall rules to their own modules.
 Since they were different between A and B, they were implemented with `firewall-rules-a` and `firewall-rules-b`.
 These two modules contained the firewall rules and their corresponding network connectivity tests.